BE SURE TO CHECK OUT OUR SPONSORS WEBSITES!

 ARTICLE V – BOARD MEETINGS

-5.1 Board meetings shall be conducted once a month with the BOC and team managers.
+5.1 Board meetings shall be conducted once a month with the BOC and team managers; if for any reason a manager cannot attend a meeting, he or she may designate a representative to speak and vote for the manager at that meeting.
 A quorum shall consist of two Commissioners and fifty percent of managers.
 No business shall be conducted in the absence of a quorum.
 The Commissioners shall call a managers’ meeting, if at least, three team managers request a meeting.
 The BOC Chair shall notify all involved parties within ten days prior to such meeting.
 If less than three team managers and/or players requests a meeting of the BOC, an “expedited review” meeting of Commissioners may be called and involved parties given five days notice.

-5.2 Voting authority is vested in the managers and the BOC.
+5.2 Voting authority is vested in the managers (or their designated representative) and the BOC.
 All decisions will be made by a simple majority of votes by the BOC and managers.
 Tie votes shall be decided by the Commissioners.
 Board meetings shall be governed by the procedures set forth in Roberts’ Rules of Order.

-5.3 Absence of Commissioners.
-For parliamentary purposes only, the Commissioners shall be ranked Chair, Vice-Chair, and Secretary.
+5.3 For parliamentary purposes only, the Commissioners shall be ranked Chair, Vice-Chair, and Secretary.
 In the absence of the Chair, the next ranked available Commissioner shall temporarily chair meetings of the Commissioners and Managers.
-The Chair shall serve for a period of one year.

 ARTICLE VI NON-COMPLIANCE OF PLAYERS AND COMMISSIONERS